-- Net position of the Authority's business-type activities increased by \$10,312,877 to \$424,662,099.
-This increase is primarily attributable to the increase in the Authority's single family mortgage portfolio and non-operating revenues in the General Operating Fund. - The governmental activities net position increased by \$9,838,818 to \$55,279,297.
-This increase is primarily the result of an increase in documentary stamp fees in the Housing Trust Fund. - Federal grant revenue increased by \$4,501,545 to \$155,592,524.
-All federal assistance received by the Authority during the current fiscal year was from the U.S. Department of Housing and Urban Development (HUD).
-The increase in federal assistance is primarily due to an increase in funding in the HOME Investment Partnership Program and the Section 8 Housing Assistance Payments Program. - The Authority made principal payments on mortgage revenue bonds of \$72,805,000 during the fiscal year.
-Of that total, \$66,895,000 of bonds was redeemed prior to their maturity. - For the fiscal year ended June 30, 2020, the Authority purchased \$251,480,663 of single family first mortgages, down payment assistance loans, and multifamily mortgages in its proprietary funds.
-The majority of single family production was funded through the Mortgage Revenue Bond indenture and is recorded as loans. - Bonds outstanding, net of unamortized premiums, increased \$238,356,808 to \$636,746,896. - The SC Housing Corp. was established to administer the South Carolina Homeownership Employment Lending Program (SC HELP).
-SC HELP provided \$1,584,511 in Mortgage Payment Assistance and \$7,320,000 in Down Payment Assistance for a total of \$8,904,511 in program payments during the fiscal year ended June 30, 2020. - On May 20, 2020, the Authority provided approximately \$5 million for a rental assistance program for South Carolinians facing financial hardships as a result of the COVID-19 health crisis.
-This program is administered through SC Thrive, a non-profit agency.
+- Net position of the Authority's business-type activities increased by \$5,241,337 to \$429,903,436.
+This increase is primarily attributable to the increase in the Authority's single family mortgage portfolio and non-operating revenues in the General Operating Fund. - The governmental activities net position increased by \$18,528,038 to \$73,807,335.
+This increase is primarily the result of an increase in documentary stamp fees in the Housing Trust Fund. - Federal grant revenue increased by \$14,234,341 to \$169,826,865.
+Federal assistance received by the Authority during the current fiscal year was from the U.S. Department of Housing and Urban Development (HUD) and the U.S Department of Treasury.
+The increase in federal assistance is due primarily to Treasury's Emergency Rental Assistance Programs and Homeowners Assistance Fund as well. - The Authority made principal payments on mortgage revenue bonds of \$88,980,000 during the fiscal year.
+Of that total, \$80,770,000 of bonds was redeemed prior to their maturity. - For the fiscal year ended June 30, 2021, the Authority purchased \$177,812,977 of single family first mortgages, down payment assistance loans, and multifamily mortgages in its proprietary funds.
+The majority of single family production was funded through the Mortgage Revenue Bond indenture and is recorded as loans. - Bonds outstanding, net of unamortized premiums, increased \$39,103,219 to \$675,850,115. - The SC Housing Corp. was established to administer the South Carolina Homeownership Employment Lending Program (SC HELP).
+SC HELP provided \$75,000 in Down Payment Assistance during the fiscal year ended June 30, 2021.
+The SC HELP program was closed down on October 29, 2020 and the remaining funds of \$15,397,797 of unused administrative funds were returned to the US Treasury.